Application Bar

 }

-#![allow(unused)] fn main() { #[Window(events = AppBarEvents] struct MyWin { /* data member */ } impl MyWin { fn new() -> Self { let mut w = Self { /* code to instantiate the structure */ }; // other initialization methods let appbar_item_handle = w.appbar().add(/* appbar item */); // store the handle for later use // add other appbar items w } /* other methods */ } impl AppBarEvents for MyWin { // other event related methods fn on_update(&self, appbar: &mut AppBar) { // this is called whenever the application bar needs to be updated // at this point, you can decide which items to show in the application bar. appbar.show(/* appbar item handle */); } } }
+#![allow(unused)] fn main() { #[Window(events = AppBarEvents)] struct MyWin { /* data member */ } impl MyWin { fn new() -> Self { let mut w = Self { /* code to instantiate the structure */ }; // other initialization methods let appbar_item_handle = w.appbar().add(/* appbar item */); // store the handle for later use // add other appbar items w } /* other methods */ } impl AppBarEvents for MyWin { // other event related methods fn on_update(&self, appbar: &mut AppBar) { // this is called whenever the application bar needs to be updated // at this point, you can decide which items to show in the application bar. appbar.show(/* appbar item handle */); } } }

-is being called only if the current focus (or one of its children) has focus.
-This implies that except for the case where a modal window is opened, this method will always be called for the desktop object.
+It is also important to note that on_update is called only if the current focus (or one of its children) has focus.
+This implies that, except when a modal window is opened, this method will always be called for the desktop object.

-is being recall for each control from the focused one to its oldest ancestor (in most cases, the desktop).
+Whenever the focus changes, the application bar is cleared and the method on_update is invoked again for each control from the focused control up to its oldest ancestor (in most cases, the desktop).

 Usage